pyrech/symfony-standard/README.md

 external IP when you're developing on a remote server.
 You should howewer remove the `web/config.php` file when your app goes to production.

+When you want to allow a new IP, just add it to the `app/AllowedIP.php` file.
+As this file is added to the `.gitignore`, your modif will not be commited.

 Symfony Standard Edition
 ========================